namukang/princetonroaring20.com/members/christina.markdown

 ![Christina](/images/members/current/christina.jpg)

-Born in the land of gossip girl, Christina has spent much of her life in an all girls school complete with schoolskirt.
+Born in the land of all things great, New York City, Christina has spent much of her life in an all-girls school complete with schoolskirt.
 For this reason she was all too happy to be in a co-ed a cappella group at Princeton.
-She heard about Roaring 20s sweet sound as a junior in high school and has been hooked ever since.
-When she's not singing with R20, she rows boats on the crew team, bakes cookies and brownies and sings musical theatre songs and opera arias.
-She also likes to speak in foreign tongues (French, Italian, German and periodically Swedish) to confuse people.
+She heard about the Roaring 20's sweet sound as a junior in high school and has been hooked ever since.
+When she’s not singing with R20, she rows boats, bakes and speaks in foreign tongues to confuse people.